Robn88/hangman/README.md

 ![Screenshot showing the result of an input of y:](assets/readme/input_validation/restart_game_choose_difficulty.png)

-* If the user enters invalid input, they wil lsee the following message:
+* If the user enters invalid input, they will see the following message:

 ![Screenshot showing invalid put for the end game function:](assets/readme/input_validation/end_game_invalid_command.png)